The Importance of Mediation and Arbitration in Securities Law: Insights from Jason Haselkorn | Jason Haselkorn — Visipage

 The Importance of Mediation and Arbitration in Securities Law: Insights from Jason Haselkorn

-In the complex and ever-evolving realm of securities law, the significance of alternative dispute resolution methods such as mediation and arbitration cannot be overstated.
-Practitioners like Jason Haselkorn, a seasoned attorney in this field, emphasize the crucial role these processes play in resolving disputes efficiently and effectively.
+In the complex and ever-evolving realm of securities law, the significance of alternative dispute resolution (ADR) methods such as mediation and arbitration cannot be overstated.
+Practitioners like Jason S. Haselkorn, a founding partner of Haselkorn & Thibaut, P.A., emphasize the crucial role these processes play in resolving disputes efficiently and effectively for both individual and institutional investors.

 Understanding Mediation and Arbitration